*edit, October 24, 2017 – A while ago, some time after publishing this post, CBC banned me. I’m sooo evil.

-> My online response to the above linked-to article follows.
+My online response to the above linked-to article follows.
 This business of allowing ‘very’ limited comment is bogus.
 There’s no good reason for it.
 Most commenters don’t write long comments.
 Mine are relatively long.
-CBC wants to dominate the discourse and limit it to we read and hear and watch and it writes, podcasts and presents video and tv.
+CBC wants to dominate the discourse and limit it to CBC offerings that we read and hear and watch.
 It teaches, dictatorially.
 We are free to learn, passively.
 Interaction will, accordingly, be circumscribed.
 We can peep and if we are willing to fool ourselves into thinking that we have a say in matters affecting us (with this peeping, like voting), then all the better – from CBC’s, and the wider (1%) establishment’s viewpoint.
 I present below the entire, not long really, comment which CBC doesn’t accept.
 It did accept an edited, for length, version:

 This may or may not have to do with competence.
 But you get that everywhere.
 We are into the neoliberal era.
 When the push is on by corporations and their political partners (the people have almost ‘no’ political representation) to privatize everything, the question is How well is Canada Post (like all else publicly funded) resisting privatization and the efforts of privatizers, including saboteurs within the system?